In This Guide

 - Use a surge protector or UPS in storm season.

-- Older buildings in West End or inner-city units: fewer power outlets and older wiring.
+Inner-city units in West End have fewer power outlets and older wiring.
 Plan safe power for the job.

 If Windows is slow to boot, apps hang, and the drive light stays on, your HDD is the bottleneck.
 An SSD upgrade almost always fixes these symptoms.
 Back up first, then check your laptop or desktop supports 2.5-inch SATA or M.2 NVMe before you buy.